Xerography: Step 7: cleaning

+Variations

 Some systems have abandoned the separate developer (carrier).
 These systems, known as monocomponent, operate as above, but use either a magnetic toner or fusible developer.
 There is no need to replace worn-out developer, as the user effectively replaces it along with the toner.
 An alternative developing system, developed by KIP from an abandoned line of research by Xerox, completely replaces magnetic toner manipulation and the cleaning system, with a series of computer-controlled, varying biases.
 The toner is printed directly onto the drum, by direct contact with a rubber developing roller which, by reversing the bias, removes all the unwanted toner and returns it to the developer unit for reuse.

 The development of xerography has led to new technologies that have the potential to eventually eradicate traditional offset printing machines.
 These new machines that print in full CMYK color, such as Xeikon, use xerography but provide nearly the quality of traditional ink prints.